jneidel/jneidel.com/content/review/neurostreams/index.md

 I've had tremendous success with these.
-Especially in combination with blocking out distractions (notifications, interruptions and the like) and forging (doing without) consumption of things that would be detrimental to my attention span (short-form video, social media, the news, YouTube, etc.)
+Especially in combination with blocking out distractions (notifications, interruptions and the like) and forgoing (doing without) consumption of things that would be detrimental to my attention span (short-form video, social media, the news, YouTube, etc.)